 BN teamed with Rocketdyne to design and build a second turbopump for NASA’s LCBT Program.
 This project called for the design and development of a reliable turbopump with decreased recurring costs.
 The engine produces 60,000 pounds of thrust and the turbopump utilizes two counter-rotating assemblies mounted in a single housing.
 Additionally, the counter-rotating assemblies operate at different speeds to optimize pump performance.
 The Bantam Turbopump and the Fastrac Turbopump are two examples that demonstrate the cutting-edge turbopump expertise available at Barber-Nichols.

 Merlin Turbopump In Falcon 9 Launch Vehicle

-BNI designed and produced the Merlin Turbopump for the SpaceX Falcon Launch Vehicle.
+BN designed and produced the Merlin Turbopump for the SpaceX Falcon Launch Vehicle.
 The Merlin Engine produces more than 100,000 pounds of thrust at sea level and the turbopump is the lightest in its thrust class.
 Barber-Nichols used its experience gained on the Fastrac and Bantam projects to rapidly develop the Merlin Turbopump.
-The first unit was delivered to the customer for less than one year after design work began.
-BNI also used Design for Manufacturability principles to increase reliability and significantly cut costs.
+The first unit was delivered to the customer less than one year after design work began.
+BN also used Design for Manufacturability principles to increase reliability and significantly cut costs.

 Rocket engine turbopumps are subject to the International Traffic in Arms Regulations (ITAR) and may not be exported, released, or disclosed to non-U.S. Citizens inside or outside the United States without prior written approval from the U.S. Department of State.